mohamedalysayed/SplashFOAM/README.md

 - **Advanced 3D Rendering**: Experience glossy, interactive 3D rendering for geometries in formats like STL, OBJ, and STEP, with seamless camera control and enhanced lighting for precision inspections.
 - **Seamless Integration with SplashFOAM**: Prepare OpenFOAM-ready cases effortlessly, as Splash-Cloud outputs configurations that are fully compatible with SplashFOAM.
 - **No Installation Required**: Accessible on any device with an internet connection—eliminating setup hassle.
-- **Collaboration Made Easy**: Share geometries and configurations in real time with teammates.
+- **Collaboration Made Easy**: Share geometries and configurations in real-time with teammates.

 ## Documentation
 The manual is currently under development.
 In the meantime, please check the repository for updates or contact the [CFD Dose](https://cfddose.substack.com/) community for help.